Dec 28, 2016

 Cord-Hiding Tip 4: Build a Wall

-If you've got the time and ability — and you don't mind a permanent change to your home — you can build a pallet accent wall.
+If you've got the time and ability — and you don't mind a permanent change to your home — you can build a DIY shiplap wall.
 It's definitely the most work, but if you love the style and you're dedicated to getting it finished, building this rustic addition might be your best solution.

 Cord-Hiding Tip 5: Hide the Cords Inside Your Walls

-Hiding low cords inside your wall is easier than you think!
+Hiding wires in wall is easier than you think!
 (Not to mention less invasive than constructing a whole new wall.)
 After using a stud finder to identify any wall obstructions, determine your TV wall mount bracket location.
 Next use the template included with the In-Wall Cable Management System to mark where you will be removing sheet rock and carefully saw.
 Start with the PowerOut panel and then repeat the process by the base of the wall with the PowerIn panel.
 Once both panels are in place, thread the cords and then mount your TV.
 It's really that easy!

-With an in-wall box, you'll have a no-profile mount that allows you to place your television as close to the wall as possible.
+With an in-wall box, you'll have a low profile TV mount that allows you to place your television as close to the wall as possible.